sentrysoftware/studioX-templates/templates/microsoft-IIS/README.md

 * Powershell version 5.1 or above installed on monitored host
 * Module IISAdministration installed on monitored host
+* Powershell Execution Policy needs to be set to allow the scripts to be run, typically `RemoteSigned`.

 Using the Template